meta-erlang/meta-erlang.github.io/docs/guides/guides-my-application.md

 # My application example

-When making Erlang or Elixir releases, usually the application run inside an embedded
+When making Erlang, Elixir or Gleam releases, usually the application run inside an embedded
 [Erlang Run Time System](https://erlang.org/doc/apps/erts/users_guide.html) (ERTS).
 The ERTS will be copied from Yocto build environment to the target application.